GridlockNetwork/Resources/whitepapers/readme.md

 ### Attack Vectors

 Although we’ve gone to great lengths to ensure architectural security, a system is only as safe as its known attack vectors.
+We identify 3 attack surfaces in the network.

 1. Communication Hub Takeover - As a centralized system, the communicatio hub is vulnerable to take over in a traditional sense.
-This risk is mitigated by ensuring the router has minimal view into the encrypted packets its routing.
-2. Threshold Signature Attacks - are there any known TSS attacks? need to research.
-3. Stealing a users credentials - secured by 2FA along with signature request processs from nodes.
-4. Side-channel attacks on SGX[3].
+Full control of the communication hub is deemed a low risk because in the case of a full takeover, the attacker would be able to glean minimal information from the routing requests.
+Compromising this piece would give the attacker the ability to decrypt where messages are being sent but would not be able to modify the transfered information.
+This type of attack will also become antiquated after Gridlock moves past it's proof-of-concept architecture, but remains the largest vulnerability until then.

+2. Coordinated Node Attacks - By virtue of it's architecture, Gridlock accounts are protected even if 2/5 of the nodes in a users vault are compromised.
+Thus, a minimum viable node attack would consist of taking over 2 enigma nodes + 1 additional node or 3 additional nodes (the case of 1 enigma node + 2 additional nodes being trivial).
+This attack is of course not speciffic to Gridlock architecture and is possible in any cryptocurrency wallet system, made easier by having a single keystore for users.
+Gridlock is already guranteed safer as it requires attackers to take over more than one system, but we address these concerns:

+    2.1 Enigma Node Attack - Enigma nodes utilize Intel Software Guard Extensions, which enable the execution of security-critical application code away from untrusted system software.
+This technology provides numerous safety gurantees that are much better than a standard compute server but is not a perfectly secure system in its own right.
+In [2],  Lindell describes the extensive attack surface including page band cahce-based side channel . energy management , and speculative execution attacks.
+Each of these attacks requires "rare and specialized expertise" to mitigate and in fact are on the cutting edge and so that becomes the bar to hack a node in the engima network.
+"Due to the rich variety of effective attacks, the assumption should be that data privacy is not afforded via software run inside SGX." and is the exact reason why Gridlock uses enigma for 2 out of 5 nodes.

+    2.2 Non Enigma Node Attack - While the requirements to undermine a node using hardware less secure than an enigma node are lower, this attack surface is heavily fragmented as in most cases, no 2 additional nodes will use the same compute architecture.
+This forces attackers to exploit more than one architecture, increasing its difficulty exponentially.

+The combination of 2.1 and 2.2 gives Gridlocks architecture better safety gurantees than that of the most secure wallet architectures known at this time.

+3. Stealing a users credentials - The last large attack surface are on the user client side.
+Attacks here include impersonating users and cross-site request forgey attacks(xsrf attack).
+The former is mitigated using 2FA, which is an imperfect solution with known SIM-jacking techniques but easily blocked if any node in a users vault detects anomalyous activity from the user.
+The situation of a cross-site forgery attack can be mitigated using an anti xsrf token in the proof of concept architecture and is rendered a non-issue in the official architecture.

+It is trivial to prove a systems security too far out in time since this is based on known attack vectors.
+Gridlock's system is just as vulnerable to cutting edge attacks as other wallets are but employs various techniques that require a large combination of these cutting edge attacks to yield any signifcant damage to the network.
+But even in the case of one account being compromised, this does not have an affect on other accounts since each has its own set of additional devices.

 ### Full-threshold ECDSA

 The Gridlock Vault will utilize a full-threshold ECDSA.
 Elliptic Curve Digital Signature Algorithm(ECDSA) is a standardized signing algorithm that is used in Transport Layer Securty(TLS), code signing, cryptocurrency and more.
 Full-threshold means that any t-out-of-n parties can sign a message thus this protocol would allow distributed signing and key-generation with any t <= n.
 Securely computing ECDSA in a distributed manner, t-out-of-n threshold signing, is needed for protecting of the private key.
 By splitting the secret key between multiple devices it avoids that the storage of the secret key becomes the single point of failure because no single device or party has access to the full private key.
 T-out-of-n Threshold Signatures ensures that any t+1 of the devices that store a share of the private key can jointly sign any given message but no t colluding parties can forge a signature at all.

 For more details on full-threshold ECDSA for distributed key generation and signing the reader is referred to the paper by Lindell et al[1].

-### Intel’s SGX

-The Secret Network is solving the major issues of privacy and scalability currently impacting available public blockchains and decentralized application (dApp) platforms.
-The network leverages Intel's latest Trusted execution environments(TEE), Intel's Software Guard Extensions(SGX), technology to protect data while still allowing for computation over the data.
-Intel's SGX enables the execution of security-critical application code, called enclaves, in isolation from the untrustedsystem  software.
-The SGX reduces the attack surface significantly(App + Processor) and offers a scalable security solution in a mainstream enviroment.
-The SGX architecture is especially useful in cloud computing applications, since  data  and  computation  can  be  outsourced  to  an  external  computing  infrastructure  without having to fully trust the cloud provider and the entire software stack

-For more details on Intel's SGX the reader is refered to read [2] or visit [Intel's website](https://software.intel.com/content/www/us/en/develop/topics/software-guard-extensions.html).

 ## Advanced Features